The studios

-The foundation skills teaching offers students extensive training in working with traditional or modern materials, with broad scope for the exploration of digital tools.
-Led by artists or art technicians, the foundation skills studios allow students to broaden the field of their personal work as of the 2nd year and to consider their development through the prism of mastery of different mediums, removing material barriers to their creation.
+The technical courses offer extensive training in working with traditional or modern materials, with a wide exposure to digital tools.
+Led by artists or art technicians, the technical workshops enable students to open up the field of their personal work and to envisage its development through the mastery of different media, to break down the material barriers to their creations.

 Drawing